-In each task, the user was presented: (i) a task description, (ii) a timeline entity including its label and a Wikipedia link, and (iii) a pair of timelines in a random order.
-One timeline in the pair was generated by a configuration of our approach, another timeline was generated by the TM baseline described in Section 7.3.
+In each task, the user was presented with: (i) a task description, (ii) a timeline entity including its label and a Wikipedia link, and (iii) a pair of timelines.
+One timeline in the pair was generated by the specific configuration of our approach, the other timeline was generated by the TM baseline described in Section 7.3.
+Both timelines were visualised as illustrated in Figure 1.
+Each timeline contained all entries generated by the corresponding generation method.
+The user could scroll and zoom within each individual timeline.
+In the user interface, both timelines were presented simultaneously, one above the other, in a random order.
 We asked the users to vote for their preferred timeline in the pair.
 We provided four options: two options to vote for one of the timelines, a neutral option indicating no preference for a specific timeline, and a "don't know" option.
-In addition, a possibility to write comments regarding the decisions was provided.
 We encouraged the users to research the timeline entity (e.g. using Wikipedia) before evaluating the timeline pair, if necessary.

 Each pair of timelines was rated by three or four users each.
 Then, majority voting was applied.
-In total 11 users (graduate students) participated in the user evaluation.
+In total 11 users (graduate Computer Science students) participated in the user evaluation.
 A user evaluated 42 timeline pairs on average.
 On average, the users took 69 seconds to decide between two timelines.

-We compute the rater preference RPref score adopted from [1] as the fraction of votes for the particular method, based on the annotation that is most frequent among the three users per timeline entity.
-The results of the user evaluation are presented in Table 20.
-The timelines generated by both biographical sources (BS-BIO and BS-ENC) were preferred over the baseline by the users most of the time, for all entity types.
+We compute the rater preference RPref score adopted from [2] as the fraction of votes for the particular method, based on the annotation that is most frequent among the three users per timeline entity.
+The results of the user evaluation are presented in Table 21.
+The timelines generated by our approach with both biographical sources (BS-BIO and BS-ENC) were preferred over the baseline by the users most of the time, for all entity types.
 For example, all of the 16 timelines for politicians generated by our approach with BS-ENC were preferred over the TM timelines.
 In total the timelines from BS-BIO were preferred in 67.21% of the cases and the BS-ENC timelines were preferred in 69.35% of the cases.